open4dfoundation/Open4D/README.md

 Each module has its own README and environment requirements.
 TVMC currently targets Python 3.10; TSMC targets Python 3.12.
 Treat module environments as independent until a shared environment is documented.

-### Benchmark dashboard

-`benchmark_app` is an experimental Streamlit application that can run N4MC, QNDF, TVMC, and TSMC sequentially and compare decoded geometry using shared surface-sampling metrics.
-For a single uploaded mesh, TVMC and TSMC currently receive ten duplicate frames to exercise their sequence pipelines.
-This is a pipeline smoke test, not a representative temporal compression benchmark.

-See `benchmark_app/README.md` for setup, operation, and current limitations.

 ## Installation